wdneff2/thebestWAY/README.md

 df.head()

 The shared key we used to merge the datasets was "country" + "year".
+We did inner joins to only keep overlapping observations.
+You can find the final merged output in: data/merged/merged_dataset.csv

+### Validation
+To validate your dataset, there are a couple of sanity checks that should be performed to make sure you have correctly filtered your data.
+We used:

+df.shape
+df.isnull().sum()
+df["country"].nunique()
+df["year"].nunique()

+The results from above should be as follows:
+   1. 98 rows
+   2. 6 variables
+   3. 25 countries
+   4. 4 years
+   5. 0 missing values

 ## References